saverymax/selective_indexing/README.md

 To measure performance of the system, validation and test datasets are included with the BmCS package, as well as in the repository.
 To run the models on these datasets, include the --validation or --test option, as shown in the example below.
 Input one or the other, not both.
-These tests are not affected by the --predict-medline, pubtype-filter, or predict-all options, but journal-drop and group-thresh do change system performance for these tests.
+These tests are not affected by the predict-medline, pubtype-filter and filter options, but journal-drop and group-thresh do change system performance for these tests.

 For example:
 ```
-BmCS --validation --dest path/to/output/
+BmCS /path/to/cnn/weights.hdf5 /path/to/model.joblib --validation --dest path/to/output/
 ```
 This will output a performance report into the file BmCS_test_results.txt in the output directory.
 It is not necessary to include the --path option when running these tests.